iesiyok/trollthrottle/README.md

 		it must be placed in `new_users.json` file in `data/de/raw` directory.
 		Also, the file should not include `[` in the beginning of the file and `]` in the end.
-		Each record in the file must be in JSON format and the records must be splitted only with newline. e.g.
+		Each record in the file must be in JSON format and the records must be splitted only with newline.
+		This is already done by the Bigquery on this day, this note is for possible future changes. e.g.
 		{"author": "abc"}
 		{"author": "def"}